 It was no love where it could have been the opposite if the parent’s gates could have been open.
 But it could not be because that would have meant terrible pain and suffering for them; and their whole neurologic system militated against any conscious-awareness.”

 We long for what was and is impossible:

 - For many of us, the impossibilities of having normal lives started with prenatal epigenetic changes.

 - Our experiences of our postnatal environment prompted us into adapting to its people, places, and contents.
 These neurological, biological, and behavioral adaptations were sometimes long-lasting deviations from developmental norms.

 - Other genetic factors combined with the above to largely make us who we were and are.

 We often may not be aware of our longing for what “could not be” and of its extensive impacts.
-More often, such feelings impel us into so many thousands of ideas, beliefs, and behaviors, a sample of which were referred to above:
+More often, such feelings impel us into so many hundreds of ideas, beliefs, and behaviors, a sample of which were referred to above:

 - Behaviors to “do something that might help prevent someone else becoming like you”

 - Beliefs that manifest the “wish to live your life over again.”